Resignation of Auditor Under Companies Act 2013

 Procedure for Resignation of Auditor

-Under the Companies Act 2013, an auditor’s exit procedure consists of numerous important measures that have to be taken to guarantee legal conformity.
+Under the Companies Act 2013, an auditor’s exit procedure comprises several essential measures that must be taken to ensure legal compliance.

 1. Submission of Resignation Letter

-The first step in the exit process is for the auditor to send an official exit letter to the company.
+The first step in the exit process is for the auditor to send an official letter of exit to the company.
 This letter should include:

 • Date of Resignation: Clearly state the effective date of departure.